 (d) Within 200 feet of shore adjacent to George Rogers Park (Lake Oswego), from the southern bank of Sucker Creek north along the west bank of the Willamette, to a point 200 yards north of the boat ramp, as posted.

-(4) For the purpose of this rule, jet ski type craft means any motorized vessel or other description of watercraft which is generally less than ten feet in length and capable of exceeding a speed of 15 MPH, including but not limited to jet skis, wet bikes, and surf jets.
-No person shall ride jet ski type craft in continuous operation on the Willamette River between Rocky Island and the Southern Pacific Railroad Bridge during the period from May 1 through September 30, except to transit through this zone.
+(4) No person shall operate a personal watercraft in continuous operation on the Willamette River between Hog Island and the Union Pacific Railroad Bridge during the period from May 1 through September 30, except to transit through this zone.